Skedulo/SkeduloPlusExamples/README.md

 ### Job Products

-A practical example, allowing the user to create and update Job Product records, and attach images.
+A practical example, allowing the user to view, edit and create Job Product records, and attach images.

-Requires Product records to be created using the "Add Products" extension detailed above.
+Requires Product records to be created using the "Add Products" or "Single Submission" extension detailed above.

-#### Example
+#### Example Screenshots

 <img src="/images/hello-world.jpg" width="200">

-### Kitchen Sink
+### UI Component Showcase

 An example containing all available components, intented only as a showcase.

+#### Example Screenshots

+TBC

+### Editable Extension

+TBC

+#### Example Screenshots

+TBC

+### Read Only Extension

+A simple extension to display a read-only list of Product records.

+#### Example Screenshots

+TBC

+### Editable Extension

+TBC

+#### Example Screenshots

+TBC

+### Single Submission Extension

+A simple extension to create Product records, does not allow for editing or listing.

-#### Example
+#### Example Screenshots

 TBC